 - Encourage victims to engage in illegal activities to achieve their goals and dreams

 - Buys expensive gifts or owns expensive items

 - Is vague about his/her profession

 - Makes the victim feel responsible for his/her financial stability.
 Very open about financial matters.

-Warning signs that an individual is being trafficked:
+Warning signs that an individual may be being trafficked:

-- Signs of physical abuse such as burn marks, bruises or cuts
+- Physical abuse such as burn marks, bruises or cuts

 - Unexplained absences from class

 - Brags about making or having lots of money